Originally published in 2015. Edited and corrected.

 Can You Be A Scientist and A Christian at the Same Time?

 It is possible, but very uncommon.
-In my time as a scientist, I’ve met a very few scientists who are religious.
-The vast majority of those have grown up in a culture and family of religion that they have just continued with in their life as an adult.
-When they go to work each day and conduct experiments in science, they almost always set aside their religion and just work as a scientist.
-To work as a scientist and keep your firmly entrenched Christian beliefs in the forefront of your mind would be in conflict because science requires that we set aside our personal biases.
-If your personal bias is that God created the world and is ultimately responsible for how everything works, then you’re unlikely to be very good at interpreting your scientific findings very objectively.
+In my time as a scientist, I’ve met very few scientists who are religious.
+The vast majority of those have grown up in religious cultures and families that they have just continued with in their lives as adults.
+When they go to work each day and conduct experiments, they almost always set aside their religion and just work as scientists.
+To work as a scientist and keep your firmly entrenched Christian beliefs in the forefront of your mind would create a conflict because science requires that we set aside personal biases.
+If your personal bias is that God created the world and is ultimately responsible for how everything works, then you’re unlikely to be very good at interpreting your scientific findings objectively.
 In my experience, the vast majority of scientists are not religious.
 Most of them, if asked, would probably admit to agnosticism since there is no sure way of knowing whether a god exists or not.
 The best answer I’ve heard on this was from my high school chemistry teacher.
 When asked if he believes in God, he replied: “You define God for me, and then I’ll tell you whether I believe in your definition.”

 Are Science and Religion in Opposition?